 Brandon University’s MAF also houses a Rigaku Miniflex 6G X-ray diffractometer, with both copper and cobalt cathode options so a wider range of samples may be analyzed.
 It is used for bulk qualitative and quantitative phase analysis of powdered samples.

-Funding for the Micro Analytical Facility and Lapidary Facility was from Western Economic Diversification Canada and Brandon University.
-Corporate donations include VMS Ventures Ltd, Harvest Gold Corp, and Rockcliff Resources Inc. Funding for the CFI Laboratory includes the Canada Foundation for Innovation, Western Economic Diversification Canada, Tundra Oil and Gas Ltd, Cabot Corp, Tantulum Mining Corp of Canada, Manitoba Innovation Fund, Joe Brain Foundation, and Tikal Resources Corp.
+Funding for the Micro Analytical Facility and Lapidary Facility was provided by Priarie Economic Diversification Canada, Brandon University, and our Industry partners.
+Corporate donations include Chevron Standard, VMS Ventures Ltd, Harvest Gold Corp, Gossan Resources and Rockcliff Resources Inc. Funding for the CFI Laboratory includes the Canada Foundation for Innovation, Western Economic Diversification Canada, Tundra Oil and Gas Ltd, Cabot Corp, Tantalum Mining Corp of Canada, Manitoba Innovation Fund, Joe Brain Foundation, and Tikal Resources Corp.

 At Brandon University we realize that individual needs may vary from client to client and we encourage you to contact us to discuss your specific project and analytical requirements.